seboettg/Forest/README.md

 ### An Example of Binary Search Trees

-An possible example is an [address book as you can find it in the examples folder](examples/bst/AddressBook.md).
+A possible example is an [address book as you can find it in the examples folder](examples/bst/AddressBook.md).